dsecrieru/blueNoise/README.md

 # blueNoise

-## "*In computer graphics, the term "blue noise" is sometimes used more loosely as any noise with minimal low frequency components and no concentrated spikes in energy.*" - Wikipedia
+## *In computer graphics, the term "blue noise" is sometimes used more loosely as any noise with minimal low frequency components and no concentrated spikes in energy.* - Wikipedia
 </br>

 ### Crude comparison between different implementations: